sderosiaux/guidelines-to-create-a-strong-website/README.md

 ```html
 <link rel="prerender" href="http://example.com/about">
 ```
+  - `defer` your `<script>` if possible
   - Think about the critical css path.
 Inject it in the `<head>` directly
+  - Move non critical stylesheets outside of the `<head>` (it blocks the first paint otherwise)
   - Shrink your js/css bundles
     - Split the libs bundle(s) (rarely changed) from the app bundle(s)
   - Load unnecessary modules after the initial rendering
   - Delay if not in the viewport at first sight
     - Load images lazily
-  - Use requestAnimationFrame to handle any animation (avoid setTimeout/setInterval) https://developers.google.com/web/fundamentals/performance/rendering/optimize-javascript-execution
+  - Use `requestAnimationFrame` to handle any animation if using JS (avoid `setTimeout`/`setInterval`) https://developers.google.com/web/fundamentals/performance/rendering/optimize-javascript-execution
-  - Use requestIdleCallback when you want to process something not time critical https://developers.google.com/web/updates/2015/08/using-requestidlecallback
+  - Use `requestIdleCallback` when you want to process something not time critical https://developers.google.com/web/updates/2015/08/using-requestidlecallback
   - Avoir layout trashing (write/read DOM continuously).
 Batch.
 And simply let the frameworks (if available) update the DOM for you (with the Virtual DOM nowadays)
-  - GZip your resources
+  - Gzip your resources
   - Optimize your images and your SVGs https://jakearchibald.github.io/svgomg/
   - Use `async` and `defer` on your scripts when it's possible
   - To do something before unloading the page, use the navigator beacon to not block the closing https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon